szabgab/wis-python-course-2024-04/README.md

 Calculation might be summing up certain numbers or maybe doing a slightly more complex calculation on the data.
 Maybe collecing and listing some values that might be numerical or textual.

+Please also add a README.md to the day6 folder explaining in a few words or few sentences what is the data and what kind of computation you do.

 * Dead-line 2024.06.02 22:00